EyeTrackVR/EyeTrackVR-Docs/vitepress/docs/src/pages/firmware_guide/environments.md

 We currently support for several different boards, and we are working on adding more.

 ::: warning Warning
 It is important to note that the `esp32AIThinker` environment is the default environment.
-Only switch your environment if you have another board or that one is not working.
+Only switch your environment if you have another board or an environment is not working.

 Most esp32Cams from Aliexpress will work with the `esp32AIThinker` environment, but some may require the `esp32cam` environment.
 Test the default environment first, and if it does not work, try the `esp32cam` environment.
 :::